Brutal retail market awaits buyer of Tesco South Korea business

 E-commerce, however, jumped 17 percent last year to 45.2 trillion won, or 14 percent of total retail sales, and hypermarkets have been scrambling to build share in a fragmented online segment where most players lose money.

-Homeplus' share of South Korea's online retail market has risen steadily but was still just 645 billion won last year, according to Euromonitor data in a CLSA report, for market share of just 2 percent, in line with larger rival E-Mart.
+Homeplus' share of South Korea's online retail market has risen steadily but was still just 645 billion won last year, according to Euromonitor data in a CLSA report, for market share of just 2 percent, in line with larger rival E-Mart (139480.KS).

 "Hypermarket chains like Homeplus have been bolstering online sales as a possible growth solution, among admittedly few options," said Kim Tae-hong, analyst at Yuanta Securities Korea.